 A. Not necessarily.
 It will depend on whether the email reflects the performance or lack of performance of official functions.
-Pulaski Cty. v.
+Pulaski Cnty. v.
 Ark.
 Democrat-Gazette, Inc., 370 Ark.
 435, 260 S.W.3d 718 (2007).

-O. What records are exempt from disclosure?
+Q. What records are exempt from disclosure?

 A. The FOIA exempts numerous records and pieces of information from disclosure.
 See Ark.
-Code Ann. § 25-19-105(b) (Supp.
-2021).
+Code Ann. § 25-19-105(b).
 In addition, the FOIA incorporates the confidentiality provisions of other statutes in the Arkansas Code.
 If a public record does not fall squarely within an exemption, it must be disclosed.
 Exemptions must be narrowly construed.
 Unclear or ambiguous exemptions will be interpreted in a manner favoring disclosure.
 At the same time, the court will balance the interests between disclosure and nondisclosure using a common-sense approach.
-DF&A v.
-Pharmacy Assoc., 333 Ark.
+Dep't Fin. & Admin. v.
+Pharmacy Assocs., 333 Ark.
 451, 970 S.W.2d 217 (1998).
 If a record contains both exempt and nonexempt information, it must be made available for public inspection with the exempt material deleted or redacted.